-Transfer to Global Ship Lease Inc. and its subsidiaries
+Transfer to Global Ship Lease Inc and its subsidiaries

 Upon transfer of the 10 second hand vessels to the Company at various dates in December 2007, the amount of retained other comprehensive income reflected within the balance sheet relating to the period up to each vessel's transfer has been reversed against the amount due to CMA CGM within equity as it is not being carried forward in the combined balance sheet.
-This reversal has been determined on a vessel by vessel basis up to the transfer date from Group Predecessor to Global Ship Lease and its subsidiaries.
-It is presented in the line item "Other effect of the transfer of the ten vessels" included in the Combined Statements of Stockholder's Equity and analyses as follows:
+Accordingly, the amount due to CMA CGM at December 31, 2007 in equity mainly reflects the cost of the two vessels to be delivered and paid for in January 2008 by Global Ship Lease, Inc and its subsidiaries together with the net income relating to vessels during the period they were operated by the Predecessor Group.